coderholic/pyradio/docs/os-media-controls.md

 Most modern Linux distributions already include the required components such as DBus and MPRIS support.

-PyRadio depends on the *dbus-next* Python package, which may not always be installed automatically.
+PyRadio depends on the *dbus-next* or the *dbus-fast* Python package, which may not always be installed automatically.

 ### Installation Notes

-If **PyRadio** is installed from your Linux distribution’s package manager, the *dbus-next* Python package may or may not be installed automatically.
+If **PyRadio** is installed from your Linux distribution’s package manager, the *dbus-next* or *dbus-fast* Python package may or may not be installed automatically.

 If it is not installed, use your distro package manager to install it.